 If you follow the schedule, yes.
 I do try my best to give a private audience to everyone who visits.
 I’ll keep this tradition till whenever it’s practical.

 5. How do I reach your ashram?

 Please visit the ashram website (here) for directions etc..

-6. Who writes your blog posts?
+6. Who writes your blog posts and books?